 Don’t Wear You Sew-Ins or Wigs too Tight

-If you decide to use sew-insor wigs made for natural hair make sure that you’re not killing your edges or the braids are not too tight.
+If you decide to use natural hair sew-insor wigs made for natural hair make sure that you’re not killing your edges or the braids are not too tight.
 The most sensitive areas on the scalp are your edges and crown area.
 If you have someone that is doing your hair for you make sure to speak up if it’s too tight.
 You can still have braids without feeling the tight tension on your scalp.
 If you continue to feel as though the braids are too tight you can also use flat twists which doesn’t cause as much tension on your hair.